 What to do next?

 No matter the reason, if your chainsaw is unable to start, don’t panic!
-You can most likely get it fixed by trying a few things yourself, or you could take it into a professional.
+You can most likely get it fixed by trying a few things yourself, or you could take it to a professional.

 If your chainsaw won’t start after trying these tips, then don’t despair!
 There are options out there available for you.